AsTheSeaRises/IntroToPySpark/README.md

 ## Step 1 - Create bucket that will contain your saved notebooks
 Copy the notebook into this bucket
 ## Step 2 - Create bucket that will contain the shell script used during EMR launch
-Copy Findspark.sh into this bucket.
+Copy 'findspark.sh' into this bucket.

 ## Step 3 - Copy Jupyter notebook to bucket noted in step 1
 ## Step 4 - Run EMR create cluster from CLI